In Severe Back Pain?

 • The course contains some information about what to do if you feel worse.
 But remember, it is not a substitute for 1:1 care.
 If something doesn’t feel right, stop, listen to your body and seek medical advice.

-• It’s best to stick with the one that matches your pain pattern.
+• It’s best to stick with the one that best matches your pain pattern.
 If you’re unsure, just pick the option that sounds most like you — you can always switch later.

 Information for GPs & Healthcare Professionals